openmpp/docker/ompp-build-win/README.txt

 To build models do:

-  docker run .... openmpp/openmpp-build:windows-1909 build-modles
+  docker run .... openmpp/openmpp-build:windows-1909 build-models

-  Environment variables to control "build-modles": OM_BUILD_CONFIGS, OM_BUILD_PLATFORMS, OM_MSG_USE, MODEL_DIRS
+  Environment variables to control "build-models": OM_BUILD_CONFIGS, OM_BUILD_PLATFORMS, OM_MSG_USE, MODEL_DIRS

 To build openM++ tools do any of: